yeva-190/Stock_price_prediction/README.md

 # Models

-The project uses various machine learning models such as linear regression, decision tree, random forest, and support vector machine, to predict the stock price of the company.
-The models are trained on the preprocessed dataset and evaluated using various performance metrics such as mean squared error, mean absolute error, and R-squared.
-The best-performing model is selected based on the evaluation results.
+The project mainly uses machine learning model Long-short-term-memory or simply LSTM , to predict the stock price of the company.

 # Usage
 To run the project, first clone the repository to your local machine using the following command: